What is the difference between UPF and SPF?

 How Do I Return a Product?

-- Products must be in the condition you received them to receive a refund.
+- Products must be in the same condition as when you received them.
 Items must be unworn, unwashed, and with the original tags attached or included.

-- DO NOT FOLD OR CREASE HAT BRIMS.
+- PLEASE DO NOT FOLD OR CREASE HAT BRIMS.

 - Should you wish to receive a new product please enter a new order through the website.